spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 ``--bkg_fit``
   The type of fit to perform to the background data in each image column (or row, if the dispersion is vertical).
-There are three allowed values:
+There are four allowed values:
-  "poly" (the default), "mean", and "median".
+  "poly", "mean", and "median", and None (the default value).
+If left as None, the step will search the reference file for a value - if none is found, ``bkg_fit`` will be set to "poly".
 If set to "poly", the background values for each pixel within all background regions in a given column (or row) will be fit with a polynomial of order "bkg_order" (see below).
   Values of "mean" and "median" compute the simple average and median,